-Chinese Economy (5 ECTS)
+Chinese Economy (3 or 5 ECTS)

 Organiser: Centre for East Asian Studies (CEAS), University of Turku